ugoogalizer/meltano-postgres-showcase/meltano-setup.md

 meltano config target-postgres set default_target_schema ecart_raw
 # meltano config target-postgres set flattening_enabled [value]

+#Log based and Incremental replications on tables with no Primary Key cause duplicates when merging UPDATE events.
+When set to true, stop loading data if no Primary Key is defined.
+# UPDATE This doesn't work for the Meltano variant of target-postgres
+# meltano config target-postgres set primary_key_required true

 # Run ti
 meltano run tap-postgres target-postgres